DploY707/TestCode-Modeling/README.md

 # TestCode-Modeling
 Project for [testCode-Modeling] software

+* For now we support only python project

 # How to install this project
 1. $ cd [root directory of this project]
 2. $ docker build -t tcm ./

-(on the container)

-3. $ python3 tcs/main.py [root directory of target project's directory]
+3. (on the container)$ python3 tcs/main.py [root directory of target project's directory]

 <!--
 # How to Use it